Lagrangian and Multisymplectic Descriptions of Classical Fields: A Connection in the Momentum Representation: Transition to the Field's Momentum Representation

-with $\Theta$ the Heaviside step function.
-Eq. (\ref{AmplTensor}) exhibits that the presence of point particles results for the field in a superposition of plane waves with constant amplitudes that are associated with the field's free propagation and of waves with variable amplitudes whose origin is the interaction between field and particles.
+with $\Tilde{T}_{\pm \nu_{1}\cdots\nu_{\ell}}^{ \mathrm{free}}$ tensor amplitudes depending solely on $k_{\mu}$.
+Eq. (\ref{AmplTensor}) reveals that the presence of point particles results for the field in a superposition of plane waves with constant amplitudes that are associated with the field's free propagation and of waves with variable amplitudes whose origin is the interaction between field and particles.